-Himelhoch's® - A Detroit Tradition Since 1907
+A Detroit Tradition Since 1907

-Chuck Himelhoch, later CEO of Himelhoch’s, helped to launch the early career of Calvin Klein when Klein was designing coats and suits.
+Chuck Himelhoch, later third-generation CEO of Himelhoch’s, helped to launch the early career of Calvin Klein when Klein was starting out designing coats and suits.
 Chuck featured his coat collection across Himelhoch's stores.
 As Estee Lauder was launching her cosmetics line in department stores across the country, she spent a week in each store (including Himelhoch's Detroit flagship store), meeting customers and training salespeople to understand her line deeply.
-We have had a tradition over the years of supporting the careers of fashion designers.
-We fourth-generation Himelhochs are excited to continue this tradition, contributing to the current growth of Detroit's fashion design movement and providing opportunities for fashion-forward designers.
+We have had a tradition over the years of supporting the careers of emerging fashion designers.
+We fourth-generation Himelhochs are excited to continue this tradition of indie-design and personal service, contributing to the current growth of Detroit's fashion design movement and providing opportunities for fashion-forward Indie designers worldwide.

 Nectar Nectar of New York.

 Shifting from the sphere of the pearl to the flowing curvature of the whirlpool-inspired piece, this earring allows for a classic look.

 Hypoallergenic earring posts and backs.
 Comfortable larger earring push-backs.
 Nickel Free.